wallarm/product-documentation/docs/latest/about-wallarm/api-abuse-prevention.md

 There are three available levels:

-* **Low** - detects 100% of bot requests, but may block some legitimate requests due to false positives.
+* **Low** tolerance to bots means LESS bots access your applications, but this may block some legitimate requests due to false positives.
-* **Normal** - uses optimal rules to avoid many false positives and prevent most malicious bot requests from reaching APIs.
-This is a default value.
+* **Normal** tolerance uses optimal rules to avoid many false positives and prevent most malicious bot requests from reaching APIs.
-* **High** no legitimate requests will be dropped but the risk of malicious bot’s requests reaching the API is higher.
+* **High** tolerance to bots means MORE bots access your applications, but then no legitimate requests will be dropped.

 ## Reaction to malicious bots